thanh-cao/ms1-backe-construction/README.md

 Other photos being used as background elements were obtained from [Unsplash](https://unsplash.com/).

 ### Acknowledgements
+* Thanks to my mentor Narender Singh and the amazing Code Institute's Slack community for reviewing, giving feedback, mental support.
-Shout out to my peer Marina Pavlovic from Code Institute for helping me fix a bug on the Contact button under "Our Services" section.
+* Shout out to my peer Marina Pavlovic from Code Institute for helping me fix a bug on the Contact button under "Our Services" section which my tired eyes failed to catch after an overnighter.